Training and qualifications

 Organisations based outside Scotland

-If a business outside Scotland is doing letting agency work (as defined in the Act) in Scotland, the offices where this work is undertaken will need to have someone qualified even if they are not in Scotland.
+If a business outside Scotland is doing letting agency work in Scotland, the office where this work is undertaken will need to have someone qualified even if they're not in Scotland.

 As part of the registration process, you will have to say who in your business has to be qualified and show proof they have the qualification.

 Getting the qualification

-Anyone who has to be qualified as part of the registration process will need to have a relevant qualification covering essential aspects of letting agency work at Scottish Credit and Qualifications Framework (SCQF) level 6 or above.
+Anyone who has to be qualified as part of the registration process will need to have a relevant qualification covering essential aspects of letting agency work.
+This will need to be at Scottish Credit and Qualifications Framework (SCQF) level 6 or above.

 There are currently four programmes leading to qualifications that are considered acceptable.
 They are:

 - The LETWELL programme, delivered by Landlord Accreditation Scotland and the Chartered Institute of Housing (CIH) Scotland: CIH level 3 certificate in letting and managing residential property (equivalent to SCQF level 6)

-- Propertymark qualifications (formerly National Federation of Property Professionals) programme – level 6 technical award in residential letting and property management
+- Propertymark qualifications (formerly National Federation of Property Professionals) programme – Residential Letting and Property Management – Scotland

 - MRICS qualification, but only if certain conditions have been met.
 See below for more information.

-Members of the Royal Institute of Chartered Surveyors (MRICS) may have qualifications that are considered acceptable for letting agent registration, but only if they:
+Members of the Royal Institute of Chartered Surveyors (MRICS) may have qualifications considered acceptable for letting agent registration, but only if they:

 - attained their MRICS qualification through the residential pathway